spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 ### Spectro Cloud Artifact Repository (SCAR)

-SCAR credentials are required to download the required FIPS images.
-The credentials for the SCAR are provided by the Spectro Cloud support team.
+SCAR credentials are required to download the necessary FIPS images.
+The Spectro Cloud support team provides the credentials for the SCAR.

 | **Parameters** | **Description** | **Type** | **Default value** |
 | --- | --- | --- | --- |